apache/incubator-kie-kogito-examples/kogito-quickstarts/02-kogito-auth-example/README.md

 This quickstart provides a docker compose template that starts all the required services.
 This setup ensures that all services are connected with a default configuration.

-You should start all the services before you execute any of the **Hiring** example, to do that please execute:
+Before you execute the **Hiring** example, start all the services by following these steps:

 For Linux and MacOS: